zxrepo/tbblue/docs/PI2CSPIreadme.txt

 What Next
 ---------

-Next Step is to allow pig2i2c it to send an ACK and return bytes to the PI
+Next Step is to allow pig2i2c it to send an ACK and return bytes to the Next...

+then

-... turn it into a daemon that can run and wait for instructions from the Next:
+... turn it into a daemon that can run and wait for instructions from the Next.

 The plan is to use the Length byte top two bits to encode a command to go with the length.